idling-mind/flowfunc/README.md

 ## Nodes

 `Nodes` are the building blocks which you can connect together using their exposed `Ports`.
-DashFlume let's you easily create nodes from python functions by inspecting their signature and type annotations.
+Flowfunc let's you easily create nodes from python functions by inspecting their signature and type annotations.
 The parameters of the function becomes the input ports and return value of the function becomes the output port.
 You can give different types of type annotations.
 Even dataclasses and `pydantic` classes.